Mythbusting: Letting Meat Come to Room Temp

-I tried it with a a 0.75" steak and a really accurate thermocouple.
+I tried it with a 3/4" steak and a really accurate thermocouple.
 It took just more than an hour for the center to come to room temp.
-A 1.5" steak took just over two hours for the center to come to room temp.
-A 4.5 pound pork shoulder 3.5" thick took, are you ready for this, 10 hours!
-After two hours it was only 49°F, and after four hours it was only 56°F in the center.
-Just a bit longer than Chef Puck thinks.
-Worse, after five hours it began to smell bad.
+A 1 1/2" steak took just over two hours for the center to come to room temp.
+A 4 1/2 pound pork shoulder 31/3" thick took, are you ready for this, 10 hours!
+After two hours it was only 49°F in the center, and after four hours it was only 56°F. Just a bit longer than Chef Puck thinks.
+Worse, after five hours it began to smell funny.

 Why so long?
-Remember, meat is 70 to 75% water, and most of it is trapped in cell fibers.
+Remember, meat is about 75% water, and most of it is trapped in cell fibers.
 This makes it a great insulator.
-So even though the center of a pork butt is only 1.75" from the surface, it takes 10 hours for the 72°F heat to penetrate.
-A mere 15 minutes in the oven at 225 to 325°F will warm the meat as much as an hour at a room temp of 72°F.
+So even though the center of a pork butt is only 1 3/4" from the surface, it takes 10 hours for the 72°F heat to penetrate.
+A mere 30 minutes in the oven at 225 to 325°F will warm the meat as much as an hour at a room temp of 72°F.

 Now I know that, in theory, all contamination on whole muscle meats like steaks and roasts will be on the surface and not deep into the meat.
 I understand that within a minute on a hot grill all of them will be dead.
-But I also know that the population can double in 20 minutes.
+But I also know that the population can double in 20 minutes at room temp.
 So the idea of leaving a steak at room temp for more than 30 minutes or so gives me the creeps, especially if there are cracks and pits in which microbes can hide.
 Especially knowing that some processors use blade tenderizers, tiny knives that cut into the muscle to soften it, but in the process push surface contamination deep into the center.
 This is a practice that should be banned.
 Especially since I will be cooking it to only 130°F, a temp that can kill microbes, but it can take hours to kill them all.
 But more important, over extended periods of time, putrifaction and rancidity set in, the meat starts to smell bad, and the entire flavor profile can change.